WilsonBillkia/bane/README.md

-# BaNE(Baremetal Node Erector) v1.1
+# BaNE(Baremetal Network Extender) v1.2

 ## BaNE?
-Baremetal Node Erector is a toolset for managing Chainlink networks on Ubuntu server.
+Baremental Network Extender (previously Baremetal Node Erector) is a toolset for managing Chainlink networks on debian based hosts running apt.
+You just need SSH enabled.

-It's the public / pro bono version of the tools I use to run my bane.sh oracles across a higgledy piggledy network of rusty old compute.
+It's the public / pro bono version of the tools I use to run oracles on bare metal.

-This version is designed to help students and the generally cash strapped deploy their own chainlink oracles across old compute / away from cloud, while serving as a baseline build for security enhancements etc. It might be useful if you want to build a lab.
+It gives freedom to deploy away from cloud, while also playing very well with all of the cloud providers, to enable truly hybrid infrastructure.
+It also serves as a suitable baseline for security management under ISO27001.
+It might be useful if you want to build a lab.
+It will be especially useful if you want to remove containers from the build and management of chainlink networks, or if you want to add bare metal,  old hardware or virtual machines to a chainlink network.

 ## What does this do?
-The default install here creates a class C, NAT'ed network consisting of Chainlink nodes, a postgreSQL backend, and an Ethereum node.
-Just point the code at the right kit.
-It will build chainlink from source, set up a geth client and install postgres on the systems provided in your inventory file.
+Bane will build chainlink nodes on any suitable linux hosts you specify.
+The link hosts are chainlink nodes.
+The post hosts are the backend PosgreSQL databases.

 ## Security
 Bane supports the deployment of chainlink networks on bare metal.
 This allows networks to extend outside of cloud providers, with the decentralisation and key management benefits that brings.